martintrojer/martintrojer.github.com/content/post/2013-06-06-scheme-in-scala.md

 ## OO vs. FP

-Scala feels like a OO language with FP features, where Clojure and F# appears the other way around.
-In Clojure and F#, you typically group functions that somehow "belong together" in namespaces/modules, in Scala you put them in classes and objects (scala speak for singletons).
-You can treat these object like namespaces if you want, but that doesn't feel like idiomatic Scala.
-One example of this, in this particular case, is the environment (or stack) functions that sat quite happily in the interpreter namespace in F# / Clojure.
-In Scala that felt awkward, I ended up creating a [Env class](https://github.com/martintrojer/scheme-scala/blob/master/src/main/scala/mtscheme/Env.scala), with some methods, to model this better.
+Scala feels like an OO language with FP features, whereas Clojure and F# appear the other way around.
+In Clojure and F#, you typically group functions that somehow "belong together" in namespaces/modules; in Scala, you put them in classes and objects (Scala speak for singletons).
+You can treat these objects like namespaces if you want, but that doesn't feel like idiomatic Scala.
+One example of this, in this particular case, is the environment (or stack) functions that sat quite happily in the interpreter namespace in F#/Clojure.
+In Scala, that felt awkward, so I ended up creating an [Env class](https://github.com/martintrojer/scheme-scala/blob/master/src/main/scala/mtscheme/Env.scala) with some methods to model this better.

-This Scheme implementation is still very FP, and I don't really feel the OO parts gets in the way.
+This Scheme implementation is still very FP, and I don't really feel the OO parts get in the way.
 But it highlights the issue that Scala isn't a very opinionated language.
-Many paradigms are supported; Old-school OO with mutable variables / collections is idiomatic just as strict immutable, function-oriented code.
+Many paradigms are supported: old-school OO with mutable variables/collections is idiomatic just as strict immutable, function-oriented code.
 Discipline is needed if a codebase of any size, worked on by many individuals, is to be kept coherent.

-Scala tries to fix some of the common problems found in popular OO languages, with featrues like [abstract types](http://www.scala-lang.org/node/105), [implicits](http://blog.joa-ebert.com/2010/12/26/understanding-scala-implicits/), [co/contra-variance](http://blogs.atlassian.com/2013/01/covariance-and-contravariance-in-scala/) and more.
+Scala tries to fix some of the common problems found in popular OO languages with features like [abstract types](http://www.scala-lang.org/node/105), [implicits](http://blog.joa-ebert.com/2010/12/26/understanding-scala-implicits/), [co/contra-variance](http://blogs.atlassian.com/2013/01/covariance-and-contravariance-in-scala/), and more.
 It's all very clever stuff, but be prepared to spend quite a bit of time getting the type declarations right if you want to leverage all this.

-It can be argued that time is better spend working on the problems/functions themselves instead of messing about with clever type annotations ([speaking to the problem vs speaking to the compiler](http://vimeo.com/16753929#)).
-The just as valid counter-argument is that once you gotten your types and model right, the type system will help you drive your code and eliminate many logical errors early.
-I do enjoy that warm fuzzy feeling you get when to compiler tells you about forgotten pattern match cases, and the "if it compiles it works" experience.
+It can be argued that time is better spent working on the problems/functions themselves instead of messing about with clever type annotations ([speaking to the problem vs. speaking to the compiler](http://vimeo.com/16753929#)).
+The just as valid counter-argument is that once you've gotten your types and model right, the type system will help you drive your code and eliminate many logical errors early.
+I do enjoy that warm fuzzy feeling you get when the compiler tells you about forgotten pattern match cases, and the "if it compiles, it works" experience.

 ## Parsing